Keyboard shortcuts

 Architecture

-Jackdaw is a Bevy 0.18 plugin set.
-The editor and the standalone runtime share the same scene format (JSN) and the same component reflection.
+Jackdaw is a standalone editor built from Bevy 0.19 plugin sets.
+The editor and the standalone runtime share the same scene format and the same component reflection.
 There’s no separate engine; if you can write a Bevy plugin, you can write a jackdaw extension.

 Plugin structure